Robotics-Club-IIT-BHU/Robotics-Camp-2023/Phase2 - Week1/Neural Networks/readme.md

 ## Resources and Tasks

 I have given you a rough overview of what goes on in Deep Learning and Neural Networks.
 This by no means is self suffficient.
 Watch videos, read more, read blogs and spend some time.
-We will provide you with some resoruces here to help you out.
+We will provide you with some resources here to help you out.
 * `3 blue 1 brown`: https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi
 * `StatsQuest`: https://youtube.com/playlist?list=PLblh5JKOoLUIxGDQs4LFFD--41Vzf-ME1 [Videos: **1 - 13**]
 * `Grokking Deep Learning` by Andrew Trask, read this book and you will be glad you did.